scmbradley/wordle-cli/README.md

 X X X X X
 ```
 The best way to change options is to edit `play_wordle.py` directly.
-There are three word lists included.
+There are four word lists included.

  - `shakespeare.txt`: extracted from the
    [Complete Works of Shakespeare](https://www.gutenberg.org/files/100/100-0.txt).